OWASP/wstg/CONTRIBUTING.md

 ### Creating New Testing Scenarios

 This section guides you through providing new content to the testing guide.
+When adding new content, please follow the [template materials](https://github.com/OWASP/wstg/tree/master/template).

 New content can be:

 - New methods to test against a certain weakness.
 - New techniques or details to test against a newly discovered weakness.